mysql-net/MySqlConnector/docs/content/connection-options.md

     <td>Skip Certificate Revocation Check, SkipCertificateRevocationCheck</td>
     <td>false</td>
     <td>
-      <p>Bypasses the TLS certificate revocation check when using <code>SslMode=VerifyFull</code>.
-This allows a connection to be made even when revocation status can't be determined.
-All other <code>VerifyFull</code> checks are still performed, including CA and hostname validation.</p>
+      <p>Turns off the TLS certificate revocation check when using <code>SslMode=VerifyFull</code>.
+This allows a connection to be made even when revocation status can't be determined, but it also means revoked certificates may not be detected.
+All other checks are still performed.
+Intended for private clouds that don't use revocation.</p>
       <p>This option may only be used with <code>SslMode=VerifyFull</code>.</p>
     </td>
   </tr>